Mel-A-M/adb-converged-db/spatial/spatial.md

    ```

-5. You have **verified** that your wallet has been correctly configured by using SQL\*Plus and have created a credential to access the object storage bucket.
+5. You have **verified** that your wallet has been correctly configured by using **SQL*Plus** and have created a credential to access the object storage bucket.
 You have prepared the destination schema, granting it the DWROLE, unlimited quota on the data tablespace, and enabled the schema for **SQL Developer Web** by enabling ORDS.
 Now you are ready to load data from Object Store as the admin user.

-6. **Quit** SQL\*PLUS.
+6. **Quit** SQL*Plus.

    ```
    quit